radar/guides/patterns.md

 your gems.

 Suppose you have a 'stack' gem that holds a `Stack` class with both `push` and `pop` functionalty.
-Your `CHANGELOG` with might look like this if you use semantic versioning:
+Your `CHANGELOG` might look like this if you use semantic versioning:

 * **Version 0.0.1**: The initial `Stack` class is released.